Copyright (c) 2025 Sigrun May,

 Args:

-cfg: Configuration object defining dataset the structure.
-See :class:`~biomedical_data_generator.config /
+cfg: Configuration object defining the dataset structure.
+See

 :class:`~biomedical_data_generator.config.DatasetConfig` for details.